-Chinese New Year is February 16th and a time when many families across Northern Ireland will be welcoming in the Year of the Dog.
-So whether you are staying in Northern Ireland to celebrate or visiting family further afield here are some tips to stay safe.
+As many people across Northern Ireland prepare to celebrate the Chinese New Year, welcoming in the Year of the Rat, whether you are planning on spending time with family and friends locally or visiting family further afield here are some tips to stay safe.

 Protecting your Home